HaadiRezaei/DateConversionExtension/README.md

 * Download extension zip file and extract
 * Enable Developer mode in chrome extension manager
 * load unpacked and select extension folder

+if you have problem please contact me at rezaeihaadi@gmail.com